-Steel Tariffs Causing Price Increases – NWA Has Your Back!
+How Steel Tariffs Are Causing Price Increases – NWA Has Your Back!

-When you’re purchasing or renting waste management equipment, the cost of the raw material has a significant effect on the prices you’ll pay and with steel prices increasing this can have a noticeable impact on your bottom line.
+When you are purchasing or renting waste management equipment or any significant piece of equipment, the cost of the raw material has a significant effect on the prices you’ll pay and with steel prices increasing this can have a noticeable impact on your bottom line.

 U.S. Tariff on Steel Imports

-In March 2018, the U.S. government set a 25% tariff on steel imports and a 10% duty on aluminum imports.
+In March 2018, the U.S. government set a 25% tariff on steel imports and a 10% duty on aluminum imports, which are still in effect today.
 The move was intended to stimulate the U.S. steel producing sector, as the U.S. was previously the world’s second largest importer of iron and steel.
 Initially Canada, the EU and Mexico were exempted from the tariffs, but they were included in the list of countries to be affected at the beginning of June 2018.

 Impact on The Manufacturing Industry

-Unfortunately, although the steel industry may have been buoyed by the move, the manufacturing industries that use steel, were harmed by the increased steel prices.
+Unfortunately, although the steel industry may have been buoyed by the move originally, the manufacturing industries that use steel, were harmed by the increased steel prices.

 Because the U.S. is unable to make steel as cheaply as its foreign rivals do, American manufacturers such as those that make waste management equipment face higher costs.
 The major nationwide baler and compactor companies have all been affected.

-The implementation of these tariffs has led to increases in prices for both imported and domestic steel, reaching an all-time high in September 2018.
+Recent supply disruptions coupled with the implementation of these tariffs has led to increases in prices for both imported and domestic steel.
 This has increased costs for all U.S. companies that use steel or aluminum as a raw material, including all manufacturers of waste containers, balers, compactors, bins and skips.

 One manufacturer has warned that tariffs have pushed up costs for all of their products, regardless of where they source their steel from, and that retaliation from the EU is having a significant impact on sales, suppliers and customers.